 Public health works to promote healthy behaviors and environments, prevent illness and injury, protect against disease and other emerging health threats, eliminate health inequities, and advocate for social and environmental justice.
 Our Division consists of doctors, nurses, clinicians, practitioners, health educators, program administrators, analysts, support staff, volunteers, and other dedicated individuals with a common goal -- to deliver effective and innovative programs and services that ensure the health and well-being of our community.

-Public Health Nurses provide a full range of Public Health Nursing services including teaching, health assessment, and counseling services in homes, clinics, schools and community centers in connection with the prevention and control of diseases and adverse health conditions.
-Incumbents utilize nursing intervention skills to prevent disease, promote healthful behavior, alleviate conditions adversely affecting the health and safety of individuals, families and the community.
+Public Health Nurses provide a range of public health nursing services to individuals or families in homes, in group settings, in clinics, in public health centers; or, assisting in a public health program.
+Public Health Nurses utilize nursing intervention skills to prevent disease, promote healthful behavior, and alleviate conditions adversely affecting the health and safety of individuals, families and the community.

 Typical duties include: